beSnake: A routing algorithm for scalable spin-qubit architectures: Related work and its limitations

-In superconducting systems, routing involves consecutive state exchanges by means of SWAP gates along a chosen path until the qubit pair is adjacent.
-The most commonly used methods for qubit routing are based on heuristic search algorithms or reinforcement learning techniques \cite{murali2020architecting,saki2022muzzle,schmale2022backend,schoenberger2023using,pozzi2022using}.
-The only requirement needed to find this path is the presence of neighboring locations within the topology where the two qubits can interact.
-In spin-qubit architectures, routing entails the physical relocation of qubits instead of state swapping; thus, all qubit positions play an important role during routing, and there needs to be at least one empty location to be able to move qubits around.
 When routing in superconducting devices, the predominant approach is to identify the shortest paths between qubit operands, concurrently minimizing costs across several parameters.
 These parameters include circuit gate and depth overhead, as well as noise-aware path selection \cite{murali2020architecting,saki2022muzzle,schmale2022backend,schoenberger2023using,pozzi2022using}.
 These can be optimization goals for a spin-qubit routing algorithm as well, but finding the shortest path is not enough because other qubits might block the way.
 The problem can become even more complex when considering routing for multiple two-qubit gates at the same time while trying to avoid conflicts and satisfy operational constraints of the architecture \cite{SpinQ}.

+The Shuttle-based SWAP (SBS) algorithm was conceptualized as the first routing algorithm for large-scale spin qubit crossbar architectures \cite{SpinQ}.
+In particular, it was tailored to the unique and complex constraints of this crossbar architecture \cite{li2018crossbar}, which necessitated the maintenance of the checkerboard pattern of physical qubits to achieve a fast compilation process.
+One of the main drawbacks of these constraints was the parallelization limitations imposed on shuttle operations.
+As a consequence, SBS can only, yet efficiently, route one two-qubit gate at a time on grid topologies for that particular crossbar architecture.
+As extensively discussed in \cite{SpinQ}, this severely impacts the mapping overhead for high qubit counts and high two-qubit gate percentages.